wuegaki/wuegaki.github.io/datasets.md

 permalink: /datasets
 ---

 We have so far released the following linguistic datasets.
-All datasets except for MECORE-EN annotate
-semantic properties of lexical items in a specific empirical domain based on  original cross-linguistic elicitation data.
+All datasets except for MECORE-EN annotate fine-grained semantic properties of lexical items in a specific empirical domain based on  original cross-linguistic elicitation data.
 MECORE-EN records naturally occurring examples of clausal embedding in English with annotations of their syntactic specifications.
 Please refer to the associated publications for their details.